 Go ahead and check it out now, you’ll definitely find at least one idea you can use right away.

 6. Make sure your social media profiles and LinkedIn look professional

 Employers almost always look.
 People are going to search for you on LinkedIn, whether or not you plan on using LinkedIn to find a job.

 Also make sure your Twitter and Facebook accounts are clean as well.
 Remove anything that could be seen as offensive, rude, or too opinionated.

 If your friends and former classmates don’t know you’re job searching, they can’t help you.
 Don’t beg for help but do make sure people know you’re looking (and what you’re looking for).

 Try to help them too.
 If you see a company that’s hiring for a position one of your friends is looking for, tell them.
 That way they’ll keep you in mind for the same.
-Or they might even find out that same company has a job for you too.
+Or they might even discover that the same company has a job for you too.

 If you’re a recent graduate looking to find that first job in your field, make sure to ask your professors for help.
 They’re usually connected to a few employers one way or another.
 If not, they can at least offer some advice or write you a letter of recommendation.